aineomugisha/aineomugisha.github.io/_posts/2020-08-11-Github-and-Github-Pages.md

 ---
 layout: post
-title: "Github and Github pages"
+title: "Introdution to Github and Github Pages"
 date: 2020-08-11
 ---